DmC: Devil May Cry: Plot

 The game is set in a parallel universe of the series.
-The game's story takes place in Limbo City, a modern-day city secretly controlled by all-powerful demons, manipulating humanity through the comforts of life, with the demons themselves residing in a parallel plane called "Limbo".
-Living on the fringes of society is Dante, a young man aware of the existence of demons, devoting himself to fighting them in secret but otherwise wasting his life by indulging in junk food and sex.
+The game's story takes place in Limbo City, a modern-day city secretly controlled by all-powerful demons, manipulating humanity through bestowing on humanity the comforts of life, with the demons themselves residing in a parallel plane called "Limbo".
+Living on the fringes of society is Dante, a young man aware of the existence of demons, devoting himself to fighting them in secret, but otherwise wasting his life by indulging in junk food and sex.

-One day, Dante is warned by a young woman named Kat that he is in danger, just as a Hunter demon drags him into Limbo and smashes his trailer parked at the end of Bellevue Pier.
+One day, Dante is warned by a young woman named Kat that he is in danger, just as a Hunter demon drags him into Limbo.
 Dante grabs his weapons and slays the Hunter with Kat's help, as she can see into Limbo with her psychic powers.
 Dante returns to the human world and accepts Kat's offer to meet with her boss, Vergil.
 Along the way, Kat explains that Vergil leads "The Order", an organization intent on exposing the demons and releasing the world from their control.
-Vergil explains that he wants Dante to join the Order.
-Dante learns that he and Vergil are not only long-lost twin brothers but also Nephilim, the children of an angel and a demon and the only beings capable of killing the cruel demon king Mundus.
-Their father Sparda was Mundus' chief lieutenant in the war against the angels until he betrayed Mundus by fathering twins with the angel Eva.
-Mundus, afraid of the Nephilim and seeing them as abominations, killed Eva with his own hands.
-Sparda spirited his sons to safety, wiped their memories for their own protection, and gave each a sword (Rebellion for Dante, Yamato for Vergil).
-Mundus then captured Sparda and condemned him to eternal torture while vowing to hunt down Dante, unaware of Vergil's existence.
+Vergil explains that he wants Dante to join the Order and reveals that he and Dante are not only long-lost twin brothers but also Nephilim, the children of an angel and a demon and the only beings capable of killing the cruel demon king Mundus.
+Their father, Sparda, was Mundus's chief lieutenant in the war against the angels until he betrayed Mundus by fathering twins with the angel Eva.
+Mundus, afraid of the Nephilim and seeing them as abominations, killed Eva and condemned Sparda to eternal torture while vowing to hunt down Dante, unaware of Vergil's existence.
 After learning of his past by visiting his family's decrepit mansion, Dante resolves to help Vergil bring down Mundus and his regime.